 More Than Numbers

 Students who complete a graduate internship work in a wide variety of roles in government, clinical, and academic labs, as well as research and development in industry.
-Alumni develop skills which have been successfully transferred to a wide variety of science and analyst roles.
+Alumni develop skills which have been successfully transferred to a wide variety of science, engineering, and analyst roles.
 A selection of roles is highlighted below.
 These example positions share core competencies: significant overlap of responsibilities between different roles is possible.